 Analysis of the various categories from the participants' perspective

 The Financial Times (FT) Executive MBA (EMBA) Ranking is without a doubt one of the most prestigious MBA rankings in the world.
 Every year, leading business schools worldwide eagerly await the ranking’s publication.
 To them, it is all about making the list – the higher up, the better.
 But what kind of conclusions can MBA students derive from the most important global MBA ranking?
 How can they interpret the various categories?
 Prof. Barbara Stöttinger, Dean of the WU Executive Academy, provides a short analysis of the FT EMBA Ranking on the occasion of the most recent publication.

-The Financial Times EMBA Ranking is based on an elaborate process thoroughly examining 16+1 criteria, primarily focusing on graduates’ salary and career development, diversity of the business school as well as research and CSR.
-The various criteria are differently weighted, and the majority of the data (55%) is collected from alumni.
-The remaining data, mainly quantitative data on participants, faculty members, program contents, and research activities (45%), are provided by the business schools.
+The Financial Times EMBA Ranking is based on an elaborate process thoroughly examining 17+1 criteria, primarily focusing on graduates’ salary and career development, diversity of the business school as well as research and CSR.
+The various criteria are differently weighted, and the majority of the data is collected from alumni.
+The remaining data, mainly quantitative data on participants, faculty members, program contents, and research activities, are provided by the business schools.
 This year, a new category was introduced: the carbon footprint of the business school.
 But what kind of information can MBA students draw from the individual categories, and are there interesting insights to be gained that are accessible only at second glance?

 For the ranking, the FT only considers business schools that are accredited by AACSB or EQUIS.
 What is more, the program must be cohort-based, with students enrolling and graduating together, and have at least 30 graduates each year.
 The Financial Times ranks the Executive MBA programs according to the following criteria:

-Weight – 20% each: the first two alumni-related criteria are the average salary three years after graduation and the salary increase in comparison to the pre-MBA salary.
+Weight – 16% and 17%: the first two alumni-related criteria are the average salary three years after graduation and the salary increase in comparison to the pre-MBA salary.
 For the salary increase, both the absolute increase and the increase relative to the pre-MBA salary are taken into account.
 The salaries are converted into US dollars.